fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-2.md

 As the name suggests, `DisposableStack` disposes of everything it keeps track of like a stack, in a first-in-last-out order, so `defer`ing immediately after creating a value helps avoid odd dependency issues.
 `AsyncDisposableStack` works similarly, but can keep track of `async` functions and `AsyncDisposable`s, and is itself an `AsyncDisposable.`

-The `defer` method is similar in many ways to the `defer` keyword in [Go](https://go.dev/tour/flowcontrol/12), [Swift](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/statements/#Defer-Statement), [Zig](https://ziglang.org/documentation/master/#defer), [Odin](https://odin-lang.org/docs/overview/#defer-statement), and others, where the conventions should be similar.
+The `defer` method is similar in many ways to the `defer` keyword in [Go ↗](https://go.dev/tour/flowcontrol/12), [Swift ↗](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/statements/#Defer-Statement), [Zig ↗](https://ziglang.org/documentation/master/#defer), [Odin ↗](https://odin-lang.org/docs/overview/#defer-statement), and others, where the conventions should be similar.

 Because this feature is so recent, most runtimes will not support it natively.
 To use it, you will need runtime polyfills for the following: